danieljjb/how-smart-are-you-quiz/README.md

 ## Colors

 I used [Visme](https://visme.co/blog/website-color-schemes/) to find a suitable color scheme for the website.
-I went with the first recommendation as I though it would make for a highly attractive combination.
+I went with the first recommendation as I thought it would make for a highly attractive combination.

 I used [Colormind](http://colormind.io/) to generate a color palette.